adambard/learnxinyminutes-docs/javascript.html.markdown

 // Objects are mutable; values can be changed and new keys added. myObj.myThirdKey = true

+// If you try to access a value that's not yet set, you'll get undefined. myObj.myFourthKey // = undefined

 /***********
  * 3. Control Structures
  ***********/